adamwojdecki/config/README.md

 ## Ubuntu 18.04

 ## Installation
+- disable SCM (Compatibility Support Module) in BIOS
-- if Ubuntu installation doesn't from USB then it might be because of GPU drivers (in my case GTX 1070) then see this: https://askubuntu.com/a/946310
+- if Ubuntu installation doesn't work from USB then it might be because of GPU drivers (in my case GTX 1070) then see this: https://askubuntu.com/a/946310
 - set full disk encryption

 ## Set up vi / vim